Hazelcast Viridian Hello World

 +--------------------+--------------------+

-6. Use a filter to display only countries where the name of the city is at least 11 characters long.
+6. Run the following SELECT statement to apply a filter that displays only countries where the name of the city is at least 11 characters long:

 SELECT country FROM cities WHERE LENGTH(city) >= 11;